awesomemotive/wp-simple-pay-lite/readme.txt

 = 2.0.7 - December 21, 2017 =

 * Fix: (Better) session handling to work across various hosts.
 Back to using the current version of WP Session Manager (https://github.com/ericmann/wp-session-manager) (2.0.2).
+* Fix: Force use of native PHP sessions when hosting with Pantheon and using their native PHP sessions plugin.
 * Dev: Updated to Stripe PHP library v5.8.0.
 * Dev: Updated jQuery Validation & Chosen JS libraries.